 Here's What You Need to Know

-When a business, city, government, university, or any other entity puts people first and seeks to create a safe, healthy, and fair environment, it becomes a great benefit to society.
-Social connections are strengthened, barriers are breached, and cultural growth is reinforced.
+When a business, city, government, university, or other entity seeks to create a safe, healthy, and equitable environment for people, it benefits society.
+Social connections are strengthened and cultural growth is reinforced.

-When we protect the ecosystems we live in, it doesn't just protect plants and animals, it greatly impacts our daily lives.
-Protected environments make us healthier, connects us to nature, and reduces our impact on the world.
+When we respect the ecosystems we live in, it doesn't just protect waterways, plants, and animals, it impacts our daily lives.
+Healthy environments contribute to thriving communities, vibrant ecosystems, and abundant resources.